tobsel7/course-tuwien-visual-data-science/README.md

 # course-tuwien-visual-data-science
 Visualization project exploring real estate price and population dynamics in Finland.

-An interactive chart for [Finnish population data](https://tobsel7.github.io/course-tuwien-visual-data-science) was created using Vega-Lite.
+View the [interactive chart](https://tobsel7.github.io/course-tuwien-visual-data-science) to see population and real estate dynamics in Finland.

 Some analytic plots are available in the [Jupyter notebooks](notebook).

-The raw data was sourced from the [Statistics Finland](https://pxdata.stat.fi)
+The original data is source from the [Statistics Finland](https://pxdata.stat.fi)
 page:

  - [Demographic Data](https://pxdata.stat.fi/PxWeb/pxweb/en/StatFin/StatFin__vaerak/statfin_vaerak_pxt_11ra.px)